Barrowclift/Environment/README.markdown

 1. [Open in Sublime](https://github.com/pjv/open-in-sublime/wiki) - Opens any given folder(s) or file(s) currently selected in [Sublime Text](http://www.sublimetext.com)
 2. [Go2Shell](http://zipzapmac.com/Go2Shell) - Opens a new Terminal window at the current location

-While these utilities are indispensable to my workflow the icons they come with sadly do not match the other standard OS X / Finder buttons and look horribly out of place.
+While these utilities are indispensable to my workflow the icons they come with sadly do not match the other standard macOS / Finder buttons and look horribly out of place.
 To help make them fit in better with the surrounding buttons I have made my own, both in the "Yosemite" and "El Capitan" style.
 Follow the steps [here](http://lifehacker.com/5897796/how-to-customize-any-folder-or-app-icon-using-any-image-in-os-x) to use them yourself.

 ### Terminal